Griffon26/scrumboardtracker/README.md

 # How does it work

-1. After the camera has been mounted in a fixed position the calibration script is run to select the outlines of the board in the frame, the location of the columns (TODO, BUSY, etc), the size of a note and a spot on the board for detecting the board color If a projector is installed, it is also calibrated at this time.
+1. After the camera has been mounted in a fixed position the calibration script is run to select the outlines of the board in the frame, the location of the columns (TODO, IN PROGRESS, etc), the size of a note and a spot on the board for detecting the board color If a projector is installed, it is also calibrated at this time.
 2. at the start of a sprint all task notes are put in the TODO column on the scrum board such that